corylk/WinMpcTrayIcon/README.md

 ## Description
 Control Music Player Daemon from the system tray!

 WinMpcTrayIcon is a simple Windows system tray icon wrapper for mpc.
+It does not independently implement the MPD protocol, but instead sends commands to mpc and parses output as necessary.

 ### Usage

 Middle-click for a status balloon, double-click to toggle play/pause, and right-click for a context menu of additional actions.

 Supported mpc commands are:
 * `mpc status`
 * `mpc toggle`
 * `mpc play`